arthurakay/recon-spider/README.md

 *Licensed under the [GPLv3](https://github.com/arthurakay/spook.js/blob/master/LICENSE.md) because of GPL dependencies.*

+## Build and Run Docker Container

+If you just want to kick the tires, run the following:

+    npm i
+    npm run create-distro
+    npm run docker-container

+Then open your browser to `http://localhost:4000` and start kicking.

 ## Development

-The client application is built using `react`, `typescript` and `webpack` -- any edits you make to the files under `/src/` will need to be recompiled using the following command:
+The client application (`/src/`) is built using `react`, `typescript` and `webpack`.
+Webpack HMR is enabled in development, so to fire things up run:

+    npm i
-    npm run build
+    npm run start

 The server is built using standard Node.js and `express` settings.
-Simply run the following command to compile the client application and then fire up the server:

-    npm start
+If you make changes to any files under `/server/`, you'll need to start and restart the process above.

-Then open your browser at `http://localhost:3000`.
+To view the application, open your browser at `http://localhost:3000`.